 - Application of internal political and social capital to help move your career forward.

 Making the Most of Mentorship

 There’s no point in partnering with a mentor simply for the sake of it.
 Instead, it’s critical to create a mentorship map that prioritizes thoughtful, actionable objectives for the relationship.
 So, how do you know you’re ready for a mentor?

 First, you need to develop clear career objectives.
 Then, you commit to that development through your mentoring relationship.
 Finally, you must be prepared for change by stretching boundaries and building relationships.

 As you work with your mentor, it’s also important to proactively expand your professional network within the organization and externally.
 Put simply: Don’t hold back.
 Have critical discussions about strengths and weaknesses, as well as potential future career options.
 Ask for honest feedback — and be open to hearing it.

 At its core, mentorship is designed to be a safe relationship with a partner experienced in successful approaches to business projects and challenges.
 Mentorships often include opportunities to receive technical guidance on current work — and that’s big a plus.

 Mentoring at Northrop Grumman

 Mentor1NG is a web-based mentor matching system open to all employees through the Northrop Grumman Development Center.
-Additionally, the company’s Navigator Program offers global and veteran mentor matching.
-Employees interested in working abroad may choose to partner with volunteers with global business and culture experience.
-Newly-hired veterans are paired with volunteers who help smooth the transition from military to new roles in the corporate world.
+Alternately, the company’s Navigator Program offers both global and veteran mentor matching.
+Employees interested in working abroad may choose to partner with volunteers with global business and culture experience, and newly hired veterans are paired with volunteers who help to smooth the transition from the military to new roles in the corporate world.